RISM-UK/RISM-UK.github.io/acknowledgements.md

 ## Funding

-### UK RISM Music Manuscripts Project
+### UK RISM Music Manuscripts Project (2001-2007)

-The [Arts and Humanities Research Council](https://ahrc.ukri.org/) generously provided funding for the cataloguing of manuscript sources between 2001 and 2007 via its Resource Enhancement Scheme.
+The [Arts and Humanities Research Council](https://ahrc.ukri.org/) generously provided funding for the documentation of manuscript sources through its Resource Enhancement Scheme.
 Funding to catalogue the Julian Marshall Collection at the British Library was kindly provided by the [Gladys Krieble Delmas Foundation](http://delmas.org/).

-### Early Music Online
+### Early Music Online (2011)

 Funding for the Early Music Online project was provided by [Jisc](https://www.jisc.ac.uk/) via its Rapid Digitisation Scheme.